Average RV Prices With 20 New, Used & Rental Cost Examples

 When the time comes for you to sell your RV, either to buy something else or because you want to give up that mode of travel, you must understand that you will lose money on the sale.
 There are three main reasons for this loss: (a) depreciation, (b) the continual drop in the value of the vehicle, and (c) the costs associated with selling.

-Some tips on trying to avoid making a mess of buying your RV
+Some tips on buying your RV

 Mistakes in buying an RV come from people who: